Categories

 5. Treat implementation as the evidence layer of the compliance program.
 Regulators do not reward intentions.
 They evaluate what works.

 Implementation is where compliance culture is tested.
 It is where the organization discovers whether its ideas can survive business pressure, competing priorities, operational friction, and human resistance.
-Yet even the best implemented program must still be sustained.
+Yet even the best-implemented program must still be sustained.
 Controls must be reinforced.
-Speak-up must be protected.
+Speak-ups must be protected.
 Ethical behavior must be recognized.
-Employees must see that integrity, not simply performance, is honored by the organization.
+Employees should see that integrity, not just performance, is valued by the organization.
 That is the work of the third book in the trilogy, The Art of Celebration.

 Join us tomorrow for Part 3, where we will turn to celebration as a compliance discipline and explore how recognition, incentives, rituals, morale metrics, and cultural memory shape what employees believe the company truly values.